appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/fetch-and-filter-data-in-sql.md

 <dd>

-**Example**: To filter users by a selected country from a Select widget, use:
+**Example**: To filter users by a selected country in a Select widget, use:

 ```sql
 -- With prepared statements enabled